dcollinsn/fab-docs/trp.md

 Once a card has been placed face down into a player’s pile, that draft pick is considered to be locked in.
 It may not be swapped with another card from the pack.

 Some draftable booster sets contain one or more double-faced cards (DFC), which has an additional set of procedures.
 In a Casual or Competitive level tournament, players may start with a token in their face-down pile.
 When a player opens or is passed a pack that contains a DFC, they can not reveal or otherwise convey that their pack contains a DFC.
 When a player drafts a DFC, they must do so by putting it under another card in their face-down pile (which may include a token), to prevent it from being the top card of their pile.
 Players are not allowed to actively seek to discover who has a DFC in their current pack, or who has drafted a DFC that pick.

-In Professional level tournaments, packs should be opened in advance with DFC cards replaced by an appropriate placeholder card indicating the correct DFC, then packs should be repackaged to be used specifically for the draft.
+In tier 4 tournaments or at the discretion of LSS, packs will be opened in advance with DFC cards replaced by an appropriate placeholder card indicating the correct DFC, then packs should be repackaged by LSS to be used specifically for the draft.
 Players that have drafted placeholder cards are given the DFC it represented in the pack prior to any deck construction.

 Players may not look at the face down pile of cards they have drafted while the drafting of cards is in progress, unless the Head Judge has specifically announced that this is allowed.